 Many companies may have e-mail, virus scanning or CRM running as a service over the internet, but most organisations are only just starting out when it comes to cloud computing, according to Microsoft.

 The software that underpins corporate blogs, wikis and discussion forums is producing an impressive source of revenue, which is set to grow by double figures in the next couple of years.
-According to Gartner the revenue generated by social software, the tools that provide interactive networks, will

 The government has saved £500m through its moratorium on consulting, ICT, recruitment, marketing and property spending contracts, the Cabinet Office has said.

 Oracle has introduced Oracle Cloud Office and Open Office 3.3, office productivity suites for the desktop, web and mobile devices.

 More than 92% of the largest enterprises have at least one cloud service; while 53% have more than six cloud services, according to a survey from IT management consultancy CA Technologies.